maarfelipe/MachineLearningPortfolio/README.md

 I have worked with a variety of datasets, including industry-standard datasets, publicly available datasets, and custom-made datasets, to demonstrate my ability to work with different data types and sizes.

-Each project has been documented with a detailed README file that explains the motivation behind the project, the data used, the methodology employed, and the results obtained.
-Additionally, I have provided code for each project, which can be run on your local machine or in a cloud environment.

 I hope that this portfolio will provide you with a comprehensive understanding of my skills in machine learning and that it will serve as a valuable resource for anyone interested in learning more about machine learning.

 Thank you for visiting my repository, and I look forward to hearing from you!